yellowbrickcode/ybc-public-site/src/content/about/_index.md

 </div>
 <div class="service-card mt-20">
     <p>
         Closely linked to our heart, we had the courage to go out and create Yellow Brick Code because we're passionate about helping companies be the best they can be.
-There are a lot of outdated practices still being used in the world of software development and we want to help companies of all sizes compete against the top companies in the world when it comes to building software development teams that create incredible pieces of software.
+There are a lot of outdated practices still being used in the world of software development and we want to help companies of all sizes compete against the top companies in the world when it comes to building software development teams that people want to work in that create incredible pieces of software.
     </p>
 </div>